Springtails are tiny, harmless insects that can be a nuisance in the home.

 One of the most distinguishing features of springtails is their forked “tail,” which allows them to jump long distances.

-If you suspect that your houseplants have springtails, there are simple ways to confirm this.
+If you suspect your houseplant has an infestation, there are simple ways to confirm this.

 The first is to look at the potting mix or soil around your plant.

-Springtails will often congregate in these areas since they are attracted to moisture.
+These insects will often congregate in these areas since they are attracted to moisture, creating an environment that can also be conducive to fungi growth.

-If you see any small white insects jumping around, you likely have a springtail infestation.
+If you see any small white insects jumping around, you likely have an infestation.

-Another way to confirm that your houseplants have springtails is to place a piece of tape or cardboard over the potting mix.
+Another way to confirm that your houseplant has an infestation is to place a piece of tape or cardboard over the potting mix.

 Check the tape or cardboard after a few hours.

-If you see any tiny white bugs on the tape or cardboard, this is a good indicator that you have springtails in your potting mix.
+If you see any tiny white bugs on the tape or cardboard, this indicates that you have springtails in your potting mix.

-Another way to tell if your houseplants have springtails is by their damage.
+Another way to tell if your houseplants have pests is by their damage.

 While they don’t eat plants, springtails can cause damage by chewing on plant roots.